• Home

 FAQs

-Can you use hot chocolate powder instead of cocoa powder in cookies?
+Can you use real hot chocolate mix instead of cocoa powder in cookies?

 What chocolate is best for baking cookies?